 - Work on hobby – the habit tracker is only one way the bullet journal can help with your hobby.

 - Work on project – business project, home renovation, creative project… this could be whatever kind of project you want!
-Some times I just pop in my headphones, zone out to Focus at Will, (it’s just this super neat science-based productivity music that you can try for two weeks free – no big deal) and get to work.
-I find that I’m much more productive on those projects I’ve been dreading when using Focus at Will.
+Some times I just pop in my headphones, zone out to my favorite Amazon Music channels.
+(Get a 30 day free trial of Amazon Music).
+I find that I’m much more productive on those projects I’ve been dreading when listening to music.

 - Medication – for people who struggle to take their meds every day, this could be just the way to monitor it.